GDEBR/GDEBR/README.md

 - 👋 Hi, I’m @GDEBR
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning some programations languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a discord bot (on python/JS)
-- 📫 How to reach me ...
+- 📫 How to reach me on Discord (G_DEBR#4235)

 <!---
 GDEBR/GDEBR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.